dallaslu/dallas.lu/posts/(article)/(2024)/website-multilingual-design-details/item.en.md

 ### Anchor links

 I've even handled anchor links.
 Because by default, the heading plugin for Markdown in general, assigns the id of this section heading in the Chinese version as `锚点链接`{lang=zh-CN}.
 If Chinese users share a link with an anchor without a language path, then English users will not be able to locate the section.
-Theoretically, adding attribute support to Markdown and specifying the id with `{#id=anchor-link}` in all languages would work.
+Theoretically, adding attribute support to Markdown and specifying the id with `{#anchor-link}` in all languages would work.
 It's probably over-engineered and doesn't happen at all ......

 ### Comment system languages